 7.y.1 Description

+NOTE: The use case described in this clause is based on [xx].

 Over recent years, Digital Twinning became significantly more important in complex scenarios where a digital representation of the physical world, in combination with processes to be automated in that physical world, allows to organise the sheer amount of data.
 Such capabilities eventually enable closed-loop automations where the Digital Twin (DT) application takes full control of the actions in the physical world without human interactions.
-The present use case focuses on such scenario where robots and assembly line modules collaboratively aim to solve a joint task, e.g. finding and transporting an object/person to a different location, investigat an area of interest or delivery of goods, which is conducted in an autonomous and closed-loop manner.
-While existing autonomous robots have a range of built-in sensors, e.g. video, light detection and ranging (LIDAR), radar, it is assumed in this use case that sensing based on signals from the is mainly used to expose sensing results to the DT application for precise mapping of the environment to coordinate movements and actions of all robots on the ground.
-It is assumed that all robots act as a traditional User Equipment (UE) and that they can reach the DT over the network.
+The present use case focuses on such scenario where robots and assembly line modules collaboratively aim to solve a joint task, e.g. finding and transporting an object/person to a different location, investigating an area of interest or delivery of goods, which is conducted in an autonomous and closed-loop manner.
+While existing autonomous robots have a range of built-in sensors, e.g. video, light detection and ranging (LIDAR), radar, it is assumed in this use case that sensing based on signals from the 6G system is mainly used to expose sensing results to the DT application for precise mapping of the environment to coordinate movements and actions of all robots on the ground.
+It is assumed that all robots act as a traditional User Equipment (UE) and that they can reach the DT over the 6G network.

 Figure 7.y.1-1 illustrates the proposed scenario.
-A DT application coordinates three robots on the ground, UE1, UE2 and UE3, and receives raw sensing data from their built-in sensors as well as the sensing results from the system.
-The system obtains the sensing results by performing a range of sensing operations which can be implemented using Monostatic, Bistatic Multistatic sensing as described in [3G22137].
-These modalities of implementing sensing operations are differentiated by the number and relative deployment of the sensing transmitters and sensing receivers, as well as deployment relative to network entities ( e.g. UEs, ).
+A DT application coordinates three robots on the ground, UE1, UE2 and UE3, and receives raw sensing data from their built-in sensors as well as the sensing results from the 6G system.
+The 6G system obtains the sensing results by performing a range of sensing operations which can be implemented using Monostatic, Bistatic or Multistatic sensing as described in [3G22137].
+These modalities of implementing sensing operations are differentiated by the number and relative deployment of the sensing transmitters and sensing receivers, as well as deployment relative to network entities ( e.g. UEs, Transmitter Receiver Points (TRPs)).
 The goal is for the two robots (UE1 and UE2) to lift up a large steel bar from the ground and allow the third robot (UE3) to drill a hole in the wall through existing carved out holes in the steel bar.
 Upon completion, UE1 pushes bolts into the hole and tightens the bar with nuts.
 All the described actions are fully coordinated by a DT application with the robots only executing action commands sent by the DT application.